Tag Archives: ACT

 Five Aspects of Mindfulness

 Behavioral scientists are quite interested in mindfulness.
-Here’s some research-based info.
 A researcher named Baer derived five aspects, or dimensions, of mindfulness after a lot of quantitative analysis.
 Baer describes these five aspects as Observing, Describing, Acting with awareness/non-auto pilot, Nonjudging of experiences, and Nonreacting to inner experiences.
 Here’s an easy to read layout.
-The [...]
+The five aspects of mindfulness are […]

 Read more